simonmichael/hledger/doc/FINANCE.md

 And we need to be exploring new ways to integrate money and FOSS.
 And in many ways this project is ideal for that.
 So money is part of the hledger project, we welcome it, and we experiment with it, cautiously, to see what works.
-The CFO is SM.
+The CFO is SM; help is welcome.
 <!-- I know we would enjoy having more bugs resolved, more and better features, and a faster rate of improvement. -->

-Here are some ways we interact with money here:
+You can review our [Financial reports](financerepo.md) here.

 You can [Sponsor hledger](sponsor.md) to support and grow this project.

-You can review our [Financial reports](financerepo.md).

 You can earn [Regression bounties](REGRESSIONS.md) by finding or fixing regression bugs.

 ## Issue bounties

-Bounties are sometimes offered to encourage completion of a fix or a new feature in the issue tracker.
+More generally, bounties are sometimes offered to encourage completion of a bug fix, or a new feature.\
-You can use this approach at any time.
-To earn bounties, search for [issues with the bounty label](https://github.com/simonmichael/hledger/issues/?q=is%3Aissue%20state%3Aopen%20label%3Abounty).
+To earn bounties, try to resolve [issues with the bounty label](https://github.com/simonmichael/hledger/issues/?q=is%3Aissue%20state%3Aopen%20label%3Abounty).

 Anyone can offer bounties.
 There are two kinds: